MichaelStott/tech-squawks/ROADMAP.md

 ## Roadmap

 The following topics are planned in the order they are listed.
-No fixed date for these topics exists as of yet.
+No fixed date for these topics exists.
+Current rdering is subject to change and updataes to existing sections(or the additions of new ones) may occur.

+### Cloud Computing (🚧 In-Progress)

+- [x] Introduction
+- [ ] Benefits
+- [ ] Classifications
+- [ ] Virtualization
+- [ ] Cloud Native

-### AWS
+### AWS (🚧 In-Progress)

 - [x] Developer Setup
 - [ ] Cloud Computing (🚧 In-Progress)